mindspore-ai/docs/tutorials/source_en/beginner/dataset.md

 #### Iterable Dataset

 An iterable dataset is one that implements the `__iter__` and `__next__` methods, which represents an iterator to return data samples gradually.
-This type of datasets is suitable for cases where random access are expensive or forbidden.
+This type of datasets is suitable for cases where random access is expensive or forbidden.

-For example, when access a dataset with `iter(dataset)`, it should return a stream of data from a database or a remote server.
+For example, when accessing a dataset with `iter(dataset)`, it should return a stream of data from a database or a remote server.

 The following constructs a simple iterator and loads it into `GeneratorDataset`.